lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ~*CapsLock Up::SetCapsLockState Off

     ; 6. **Optional**
-    ; Binds the Unified Orders Modifier to Mouse5 inorder to improve accessibility.
+    ; Binds the Unified Orders Modifier to Mouse5 while inside DotA 2 inorder to improve accessibility.
+    ; Does not conflict with other mouse binding software.
     *XButton2::Ctrl

+    ; 7. **Optional**
+    ; Disables the left windows key while inside of DotA 2.
+    *LWin::Return

 **Simply put, this code hides all down key presses of the left windows key from the operating system and ALL applications EXCEPT dota2.exe.** <kbd>SPACE</kbd> retains full functionality.
 Believe it or not, this is all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
 The only reason we can't use them is because of windows shortcuts "Alt-tabbing" us out of DotA.

 ### How to set it up?